erose/recipes/vegetarian_chili.md

 * 2 cups vegetable broth or water
 * 1 to 2 teaspoons lime juice

 Heat the olive oil in a pot.
-Add the chopped onion, bell pepper, carrot, celery and ¼ teaspoon salt.
+Add the chopped onion, bell pepper, carrot and ¼ teaspoon salt.
 Stir to combine and then cook, stirring occasionally, until the vegetables are tender and the onion is translucent, about 7 to 10 minutes.

 Add the garlic, chili powder, cumin, smoked paprika, and oregano.
 Cook until fragrant while stirring constantly, about 1 minute.